auth0/docs/articles/flows/concepts/implicit.md

 ## How to implement it

-You can use our [Express OpenID Connect SDK](https://www.npmjs.com/package/express-openid-connect) to securely implment the Implicit Flow.
+You can use our [Express OpenID Connect SDK](https://www.npmjs.com/package/express-openid-connect) to securely implement the Implicit Flow.
 If you use our [Javascript SDKs](/libraries), please ensure you are implementing mitigations that are appropriate for your architecture.

 ::: note
 The [Auth0 Single-Page App SDK](/libraries/auth0-spa-js) and [Single-Page Quickstarts](/quickstart/spa) adhere to the new recommendations and use the [Authorization Code Flow with PKCE](/flows/concepts/auth-code-pkce).